• Europes biggest bike selection

 Who is the BMC Roadmachine 01 TWO bike for?

-Compared to endurance bikes from other manufacturers, the Roadmachine 01 TWO definitely follows the industry trend of integrating more gravel features into their endurance bikes.
-For instance, Specialized offers 40mm tires and futureshock technology for front suspension on the Roubaix SL8, while the Trek Domane SLR also provides 40mm tire clearance and a storage compartment.
+Compared to endurance bikes from other manufacturers, the Roadmachine 01 TWO follows the industry trend of integrating more gravel features into their endurance bikes.
+For instance, Specialized offers 40mm tires and FutureShock technology for front suspension on the Roubaix SL8, while the Trek Domane SLR also provides 40mm tire clearance and a storage compartment.
 On the other hand, we have the Giant Defy, a “true” endurance bike that prioritizes comfort without compromising speed.